← Home Concerts About Archive Stats Also on Micro.blog

 We chose to go on Sunday the day the Smashing Pumpkins were playing.
 We would have liked to have watched Sarah McLaughlin, who was only playing Saturday, but Farrah had never seen the Smashing Pumpkins in concert.
 They didn’t disappoint.

-I’m wasn’t familiar with Cat Power’s or Wilco’s music, but enjoyed their sets.
+I wasn’t familiar with Cat Power’s or Wilco’s music but enjoyed their sets.
 Death Cab for Cutie had many fans in the audience, all enjoying their performance.
 I recognized three of their songs, “I Will Follow You Into the Dark”, “Soul Meets Body”, and “I Will Possess Your Heart”.
 I walked away from their performance wanting to listen to more of their songs.

 Smashing Pumpkins were up next.
-They came with two pianist, a trombone and trumpet player, a dual-violin player, and the regular core band.
-I didn’t recognize most of the songs, some of which I think were new.
+They came with two pianists, a trombone and trumpet player, a dual-violin player, and the regular core band.
+I didn’t recognize most of the songs, some of which I think was new.
 Josh Groban came out to sing “Disarm”.
-It was a good performance, through he did forget some lyrics.
+It was a good performance, though he did forget some lyrics.

 The Josh Groban set was difficult to get into, though you can’t deny he has a strong voice.
-Norah Jones had her (somewhat) new short hair cut.
+Norah Jones had her (somewhat) new short haircut.
 She put a country vibe to her standards, and also sang a couple of Johnny Cash songs.
 Jack Johnson’s set got the audience on their feet with ‘Bubble Toes’, “If I Had Eyes”, “Good People”, and “Banana Pancakes”.
-His set had the overall crowed more enthused then anyone else that performed before him.
+His set had the overall crowd more enthused than anyone else that performed before him.
 I can’t say how Neil Young’s set was since Farrah and I left right after Jack Johnson finished.

 We did get to see Neil Young perform several times during the show.
-He came out to beginning the whole shindig.
-He subsequently came out to perform with different artist at the end of their sets, most notably with Josh Groban, Norah Jones, then Jack Johnson.
+He came out to begin the whole shindig.
+He subsequently came out to perform with different artists at the end of their sets, most notably with Josh Groban, Norah Jones, then Jack Johnson.

 Other things to note:

 Overall, the concert was a nice mellow affair.
-The concert began on a warm Sunday afternoon, that subsequently turned into a cold windy night (part of the reason we left early).
+The concert began on a warm Sunday afternoon, which subsequently turned into a cold windy night (part of the reason we left early).

 The other night Farrah and I went to Cafe Du Nord to see Rachael Yamagata perform.
 We enjoyed her first album, Happenstance, which is a somber but strong debut album.
 We downloaded and listened to pre-released tracks from her new album, Elephants…Teeth Sinking Into Heart .
 Some of her songs on the album go into a more uptempo direction.